 22. Non-operating grants are under budget by \$55,221, as detailed in operating income, item 3 above, offset against the Town Hall render grant income received.

-Strategic Community / Corporate Business Plan Theme Area 6: Governance & Leadership.
+Theme Area 6: Governance & Leadership.

-Outcome 6.3: The Shire of Northam council is a sustainable, responsive,
+Outcome 6.3: The Shire of Northam council is a sustainable, responsive, innovative and transparent organisation.

 The Financial Statements have been prepared in accordance with Council's 2018/19 Budget.